 Of course, this is a risk you’ll take any time you invest in a small business.

 9 Legit Ways to Invest in Small Business

-If the underlying goal of investing in small business is eventually receiving a return on your money, there are plenty of strategies and platforms to consider.
+If the underlying goal of investing in small businesses is eventually receiving a return on your money, there are plenty of strategies and platforms to consider.

 Here are a few of the most popular, including some newer options:

-If you have money in an IRA, reorganizing your retirement accounts into a self-direct IRA can help provide a means for you to invest in small business.
+If you have money in an IRA, reorganizing your retirement accounts into a self-direct IRA can help provide a means for you to invest in small businesses.

-Doing so can allow you to invest tax-advantaged dollars into a small business or start-up of your choosing whether you are personally involved with the company or an angel investor.
+Doing so can allow you to invest tax-advantaged dollars into a small business or start-up of your choice, whether you are personally involved with the company or an angel investor.

 It’s important to note, however, that the IRS sets limits for your personal involvement in any business funded through your self-directed IRA.
 Generally speaking, you can own stock in businesses you invest in, but you cannot own more than 50% of the company.

 In other words, you can be one of many investors in a company you support through your self-directed IRA, but you cannot be the main investor.

 Using a self-directed IRA to invest in a small business can be a smart move, but you should consult a tax advisor to ensure you choose the right custodian for your funds and don’t break any rules along the way.